lhcb/glossary/glossary/R.md

 ## RICH-less {#RICHless}

-A fast simulation configuration in which Cherenkov photons are not simulated in the RICH, but including RICH material.
-See [twiki](https://twiki.cern.ch/twiki/bin/view/LHCb/FAQ/GeneratorFAQ#How_do_I_do_RICH_less_Simulation).
+A fast simulation configuration in which Cherenkov photons are not simulated in the «RICH», but including RICH material.
+See [Twiki](https://twiki.cern.ch/twiki/bin/view/LHCb/FAQ/GeneratorFAQ#How_do_I_do_RICH_less_Simulation).

 ## RRB: LHC experiments Resources Review Board {#RRB}